Couple Therapy

 Who is Couple Therapy For?

 Are you bumping up against issues in your relationship that you can’t navigate alone?
 Have you been frustrated with couple therapy that feels like treading water?
 Couples often feel stuck in the same cycle and unable to move through conflict in their relationships.
+This can feel so discouraging and hopeless.
+Couple therapy can help interrupt this cycle.
+The work may not be easy or comfortable, but it is crucial and necessary, especially in our closest relationships.

 Whether you are in a monogamous relationship or practicing polyamory, we can provide you with the foundation for how to be in each other’s care.
 In couple therapy, you can learn to give and receive the types of care that helps your relationship thrive.
 You can develop a deeper understanding of you and your partner’s needs and wounds that were created long before you met.
 Learning how to tend to each other’s wounds and meet each other’s needs helps you both feel safe and secure together.